atait/kicad-python/docs/source/getting_started/index.md

 This will print 2 paths. *Copy that entire line.*

 > For kicad 5, replace that last command with `pcbnew.SETTINGS_MANAGER_GetUserSettingsPath()` (note the last underscore).

+> If these paths have any spaces, you must put double quotes around it

 3. Go back to your external command line or Terminal shell, and run this command, replacing \[paste here\] with what you copied
 ```bash